top of page

 . . . . . . . . . . . . . . . .

 Here a long gap occurs in the diary.
-No part of her life after reaching Chicago is touched upon until three years ago, she copied into it a letter she wrote to Zaney Rosdorhney, her St. Petersburg sweetheart with whom she had corresponded continuously, asking Zaney to tell her the whereabouts of her mother, whether she were still living, if not if she had left a will, and if so, what its provisions.
+No part of her life after reaching Chicago is touched upon until three years ago, she copied into it a letter she wrote to Zaney Rosdorhney, her St. Petersburg sweetheart with whom she had corresponded continuously, asking Zaney to tell her the whereabouts of her mother, whether she was still living, if not if she had left a will, and if so, what its provisions.

 Miss Rodorhney forwarded the letter itself to Nicolai's mother.
 The latter replied, and the reply was forwarded by Zhaney to Nicolai in Chicago.
-A translating from the Russian of this letter reads as follows:
+A translation from the Russian of this letter reads as follows:

 “You may tell my daughter that, having caused such misery to me on account of our disagreements and not having any news from her for twelve years, and having assumed she was dead, I care to hear nothing more from her.
 Let matters rest as they are.
 Do me the favor not to stir the matter anymore.
 She wants to know whether I have made a will.
 You can tell her that I intend to leave all my property to those who have taken care of me in my old age.
 She can now see what has come to her after making me all that trouble for the purpose of getting from my property."